 The condition "is exacerbated by flexing and extending the wrist, as well as by forceful grasping and use of the hand," says James Moss Jr, MD, hand and wrist surgeon at Mississippi Sports Medicine and Orthopedic Center.
-That's where carpal tunnel braces come in and purchasing one may be the best first step to alleviating wrist strain.
+To counter these motions, you can do carpal tunnel exercises recommended by physical therapists.
+But you should also consider wearing a carpal tunnel brace.
+Purchasing one may be the best first step to alleviating wrist strain.

 How do carpal tunnel braces work?